NCSB Honors Award

-- Nominations for the NCSB Honors Award are to be submitted to the NCSB Business Office (firstname.lastname@example.org) by June 15.
+- Nominations for the NCSB Honors Award are to be submitted to the NCSB Business Office (firstname.lastname@example.org).
 The individual nominated must be or have been associated with at least one of the following:

 - a state licensing board/committee as a current or past member;